 In the following episodes, we'll tell you more about the individual states, their most distinctive responses, and how to deal with situations of disagreement.

 Coaching sessions can be a valuable opportunity to become aware of the states in which we conduct our dialogues, as well as to start a change in this area.
-The ability to flexibly use the various states of our "I" is priceless and proves true maturity.
-Coaching can help a lot in this area.
+The ability to flexibly use the various states of our "I" is priceless and testifies to true maturity.
+This, in turn, makes the art of assertiveness very mature and takes it to a higher level.